Greene Township in Greene County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • Native Americans • War, US Revolutionary.
 In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
 A significant historical month for this entry is May 1797.

 Location.
-39° 48.747′ N, 80° 0.804′ W. Marker is in Greene Township, Pennsylvania, in Greene County.
+39° 48.747′ N, 80° 0.804′ W. Marker is near Carmichaels, Pennsylvania, in Greene County.
+It is in Greene Township.
 Marker is at the intersection of Garards Fort Road (Pennsylvania Route 21) and Greene Lakes Road, on the right when traveling west on Garards Fort Road.
 Touch for map.
 Marker is in this post office area: Garards Fort PA 15334, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Greene Township Veterans Memorial (approx. 0.3 miles away); In Remembrance of John Corbly and Family (approx. 0.4 miles away); Corbly Massacre Monument (approx. 0.4 miles away); Goshen Baptist Church (approx. half a mile away); Fort Garard (approx. half a mile away); Rev. John Corbley (approx. half a mile away); a different marker also named Garard's Fort (approx. 0.9 miles away); White Covered Bridge (approx. 2½ miles away).
-Touch for a list and map of all markers in Greene Township.
+Greene Township Veterans Memorial (approx. 0.3 miles away); In Remembrance of John Corbly and Family (approx. 0.4 miles away); Corbly Massacre Monument (approx. 0.4 miles away); Goshen Baptist Church (approx. half a mile away); Fort Garard (approx. half a mile away); Rev. John Corbley (approx. half a mile away); a different marker also named Garard's Fort (approx. 0.9 miles away); White Covered Bridge (approx. 2˝ miles away).